anterostecnologia/anterosdbcp/README.md

 actual connections to the database backend.
 A reasonable value for this is best determined by your execution environment.
 When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.
-Please read [about pool sizing](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).
 *Default: 10*

 &#128200;``metricRegistry``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to specify an instance of a *Codahale/Dropwizard* ``MetricRegistry`` to be used by the pool to record various metrics.
-See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Dropwizard-Metrics) wiki page for details.
 *Default: none*

 &#128200;``healthCheckRegistry``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to specify an instance of a *Codahale/Dropwizard* ``HealthCheckRegistry`` to be used by the pool to report current health information.
-See the [Health Checks](https://github.com/brettwooldridge/HikariCP/wiki/Dropwizard-HealthChecks) wiki page for details.
+wiki page for details.
 *Default: none*